Class: GstBase::CollectPads

 Flush size bytes from the pad data.

-This function should be called with pads STREAM_LOCK held, such as in the callback.
+This function should be called with pads STREAM_LOCK held, such as

-MT safe. is 0 if the pad was end-of-stream.
+is 0 if the pad was end-of-stream.

 #flushing=(flushing) ⇒ nil